tshafer/debugbar.dev/source/_docs/90-upcoming.md

 If I can't, I'll start with Faraday.

+### Hotwire

+I'm not sure yet what there is to do here, but I'm super exited about Hotwire and I'm sure there is tons of value to add there!

 ### Sidekiq

 Active Job is super easy to support because there is an event dispatched.
 To support Sidekiq, I'll need to monkey patch the `perform_async` method (and related methods).
 I have POC working, but I need to make sure it's not too invasive.